|

 산토리 위스키 증류소. 야마자키, 하쿠슈, 치타

-To understand the quality of Suntory whisky, one must know the three distilleries.
-Each distillery possesses its own unique environment and production method, and the diverse spirits produced by them are blended to complete Suntory whisky.
-One of the characteristics of the Japanese whisky industry is that a single distillery produces multiple styles of spirit; this is because, unlike Scotland, spirits are not exchanged between distilleries in Japan.
+To understand the quality of Suntory whisky, you must know the three distilleries.
+Each distillery possesses its own unique environment and manufacturing method, and the diverse spirits they produce are blended to complete Suntory whisky.
+Japan Whiskey One of the characteristics of the industry is that a single distillery produces multiple styles of spirit, which is because, unlike Scotland, spirits are not exchanged between distilleries in Japan.

 Yamazaki Distillery (established in 1923)

-Yamazaki is Japan's first and oldest malt whisky distillery.
+Yamazaki is Japan's first and oldest malt Whiskey It is a distillery.
 Located on the outskirts of Kyoto, it enjoys a climate warmer year-round than Scotland, allowing for rapid maturation.
-Here, various styles of spirit are produced using pot stills of different shapes and sizes.
+Here, various styles of spirits are produced using pot stills of different shapes and sizes.
 Some stills utilize a direct-fire method, and the angles of the line arms are adjusted in various ways.

-American for aging Orcs, Spanish oak, and Japan's native Mizunara (waterOak casks are used.
+American for aging Orcs, Spanish Orcs, and Japan's unique Mizunara (water) Orcs A cask is used.

-The characteristic of Yamazaki whisky is its multi-layered fruit flavor and depth.
-It combines the richness from sherry casks with unique aromas such as those from mizunara casks.
+Yamazaki The characteristics of this whisky are its multi-layered fruit flavors and depth.
+The richness derived from sherry casks blends with unique aromas, such as those from mizunara casks.

-Whisky critics describe Yamazaki as having a moment where fruit flavors burst forth after lingering on the center of the tongue.
-While Yamazaki is released as a single malt, it is also used as the core spirit for Suntory Blended Whisky.
+Whiskey Critics describe Yamazaki as having a moment where fruit flavors burst forth after lingering on the center of the tongue.
+Although Yamazaki is also released as a single malt, Suntory Blended It is also used as the core liquid of whiskey.

 Hakushu Distillery (established in 1973)

-Established to commemorate the 50th anniversary of Japanese whisky, the Hakushu Distillery is nestled deep in the forests of the Southern Japanese Alps.
+japan Whiskey Established to commemorate its 50th anniversary, the Hakushu Distillery is nestled deep in the forests of the Southern Japanese Alps.
 Situated at an altitude of 700 meters, it utilizes soft spring water from Mt.
 Kaikomagatake.

 This water is of such high quality that Suntory even sells it as bottled water.
 It is aged in a cooler climate (4–22°C) than Yamazaki, which gives the whisky fresh and refreshing characteristics.